mongodb/docs/source/core/replication.rst

 replica sets can greatly increase the capability of the replica set.

-The minimum requirements for a replica set include two nodes with data, for a :term:`primary` and a secondary, and an :ref:`arbiter node
+The minimum requirements for a replica set include two nodes with data, for a :term:`primary` and a secondary, and an :ref:`arbiters
-<replica-set-arbiter-nodes>`.
-In most circumstances, however, you will
+<replica-set-arbiters>`.
+In most circumstances, however, you will want
-want to deploy three data nodes within a single site (i.e. data center or facility.)
+to deploy three data nodes within a single site (i.e. data center or facility.)

 For those deployments that rely heavily on distributed reads to secondary instances, add additional secondaries to the set as load